zsdotkr/pico-rmii-ethernet/README.md

     * And, there is no way to control DMA directly at pio SM
     * ***"960nsec or packet interval at TCP/kernel" is too short*** to cover with single DMA buffer in ISR callback running at RP2040/100MHz

-    * Therefore, more than half of the frames are discarded silently at the receiver side SM without notice in `(4 * TCP_MSS)` condition (You can check this situation if you check wireshark after turn on TCP_SACK option in LwIP TCP stack)
+    * Therefore, more than half of the frames are discarded silently at the receiver side SM without notice in `(4 * TCP_MSS)` condition (You can see what happens with wireshark after turn on TCP_SACK option in LwIP TCP stack)

 * TCP_WND modification : Change below `#define` in `lib/lwip/src/include/lwip/opt.h`
     ```c